...

 If you’re looking for more hikes and outdoor adventures, be sure to check out some of the Maui hiking tours and guided driving tours.
 We love that Maui has something for everybody–you can start the day hiking waterfalls, then find the perfect snorkeling spot and end the day on a sunset dinner cruise.
 The possibilities are endless.

-I also share a complete Maui travel itinerary here.
+I also share a complete Maui travel itinerary here, complete with visits to some of the best beaches for families.
 And I have tips on the best family hotels in Maui if you’re looking for somewhere to stay on the island.

 Note: Affiliate links found in this blog post may earn me a small commission if used to book outings, at no extra cost to you.